Resume Annex

 Resume Tips for Finish Carpenter

-Recruiters and ATS systems both expect to see specific signals on a Finish Carpenter resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
+Recruiters and hiring system systems both expect to see specific signals on a Finish Carpenter resume: the role itself in your title line, a tools-and-skills section that mirrors the job description, and a measurable outcome in at least three of your bullets.
 Bullets that read "Inspected a $14M tilt-up project to..." with concrete numbers consistently outperform bullets that describe responsibilities without results.

 Why most Finish Carpenter resumes get filtered out